• Skip to primary navigation

 Susan Lirakis

-I began making photographs when I was six years old, after receiving a camera as a baptism gift from my godparents.
-Though the particular camera that I hold in my hands has changed over the years, it has rarely left them.
+Susan Lirakis began making photographs when she was six years old, after receiving a camera as a baptism gift from my godparents.
+Though the particular camera that she holds in my hands has changed over the years, it has rarely left them.

-I make photographs in an attempt to make sense of the world, and to create.
-For me, it is a sacred act—a process of discovery and expression.
+She makes photographs in an attempt to make sense of the world, and to create.
+For her, it is a sacred act—a process of discovery and expression.

 • ©Susan Lirakis